June 5, 2026

 PLEASE NOTE: All members are welcome to bring guests or pass on information about our hikes to other hikers.
 However, if you do so, PLEASE make sure that you direct them to the Kona Hiking Club website to review the hike announcement and description.
 We want to make sure that everyone is prepared for the specific hike we are doing that day, whether we’re facing mud, heat, cold, steep trails, rocky trails, high altitude, exceptionally long distances, etc. Mahalo for helping us keep everyone safe!

-Forested Pit Crater Loop at Kahuku unit of HVNP-July 15, 2023- RSVP
+Forested Pit Crater Loop at Kahuku unit of HVNP-August 16, 2025- RSVP Required by August 14

 The Forested Pit Crater Loop hike is about 4 miles roundtrip in length.